Our Team

 • Director, Center for the Transition to Parenthood

 Catherine Monk, PhDCTtP Director, is the Diana Vagelos Professor of Women’s Mental Health and Chief of the Division of Women’s Mental Health in the Department of Obstetrics & Gynecology and Professor of Medical Psychology in the Department of Psychiatry at Columbia University Vagelos College of Physicians and Surgeons.
-She is a Research Scientist at the New York State Psychiatric Institute.
+She also serves as a Research Scientist at the New York State Psychiatric Institute and is a 2023–2025 Aspen Ascend Fellow.
 Trained as a clinical psychologist, Dr. Monk is the founding director of Women's Mental Health @Ob/Gyn, an integrated mental health service.
 Dr. Monk completed her National Institute of Health (NIH) post–doctoral fellowship in the Psychobiological Sciences at Columbia in 2000 and joined the faculty, establishing the Perinatal Pathways Laboratory.
 Dr. Monk’s research brings together perinatal psychiatry, developmental psychobiology, and neuroscience to focus on mental health interventions and the earliest influences on children’s developmental trajectories — those that happen in utero — and how to intervene early to help women and prevent risk for mental health disorders in the future children.

 Catherine Monk's Headshot